Gibney Beach: The Oppenheimers

+In August 1959, after his Security Hearings, the Oppenheimers resided with John Gibney's family on the remote Caribbean island of St. John.
+During this period, Oppenheimer, his wife Kitty, and their daughter Toni shared the bedroom of John Gibney and his brother Ed.
+Subsequently, the Gibney family sold a corner lot of their private land to Oppenheimer.

 After living on the beach for seven years, the Gibneys were forced to sell part of their land to J. Robert Oppenheimer in 1957 due to financial problems.
-J. Robert Oppenheimer is known as “the father of the atomic bomb.”
-The Gibneys sold their most northeastern part of the land to Robert Oppenheimer and his wife, Kitty, who built a vacation home.
-After their death, The Oppenheimers left the land to their daughter, Toni.
-Toni died in 1976 and left the property to “the people of St. John”.
+Oppenheimer is known as "the father of the atomic bomb".
+The Gibneys sold the most northeastern part of the land to Oppenheimer and his wife, Kitty, who built a vacation home.
+After their death, the Oppenheimers left the land to their daughter, Toni.
+Toni died in 1976 and left the property to "the people of St. John".
 The land is now a public park.

-The “people of St. John” did not attend to the responsibilities left by this gift, and the house was vandalized and covered with graffiti.
-It soon fell into disrepair.
-Finally, the United States Virgin Island government took over the property, and created a Community Center on the property.
-Now, the center can be rented out by paying a small fee for such events as senior citizen outings, Boy Scouts meetings, local reggae and calypso bands, picnics, weddings, and birthday parties.
+The house was left in disrepair and frequently vandalized until the Virgin Islands government took over the property and created a community center.
+Now, the center can be rented out by paying a small fee for such events as senior citizen outings, Boy Scout meetings, concerts, picnics, weddings, and birthday parties.

+Property dispute

-The property sale by the Gibneys to the Oppenheimers proved to be a problem among the families and brought with it much controversy and heartache.
+The Gibneys' property sale to the Oppenheimers created significant controversy between the families and the local community.

-The case